cubeta-io/cubeta-starter/readme.md

 4 - publish the config file : `php artisan vendor:publish --tag=cubeta-starter-config`

+5 - publish the exception handler : `php artisan vendor:publish --tag=cubeta-starter-handler --force`
+executing this command will replace your default exception handler in the directory `app/exceptions/handler.php` with a file with the same name . it is important to use the option `--force` when publishing the exception handler, so it can override Laravel default exception handler , or you may delete the default one and then re-run the publish command.

 **<h1 id="usage">Usage</h1>**

 First I need you to take a look on the `cubeta-starter.php` file in the `config` directory and see the options